tonysm/smalltalk-dev/README.md

-# GNU SmallTalk Dev Environment
+# GNU Smalltalk Dev Environment

-As I was exploring SmallTalk via GNU SmallTalk, I encountered issues to install the dev environment locally, so I wrapped it in a container.
+As I was exploring Smalltalk via GNU Smalltalk, I encountered issues to install the dev environment locally, so I wrapped it in a container.
 You can pull the image locally with:

 ```bash
 docker pull tonysm/smalltalk-dev